Image ALT {ALT}

 Are Commercial Produce Washes More Effective?

 According to the U.S. Food and Drug Administration (FDA), consumers should not use commercial produce washes.
 The FDA also warns against using soap or household cleaning products to wash fruits and vegetables.
-Many produce items have porous surfaces, which can absorb these substances—potentially leading to nausea or other side effects.
+Many types of produce have naturally porous surfaces that can absorb cleaning agents or other substances.
+This absorption may increase the risk of nausea or other unwanted side effects.

 The Most Reliable Method: Rinse with Tap Water